 I know we’re pretty much at the end of the summer season and hardly is the time to talk about sunscreens.
 But my mama says that sunscreen is the secret to staying young.
-So I listened to mom.
+And listening to mom is hardly a bad idea.

 What Makes AlumierMD Sunscreen Different